-For secondary education, to facilitate transfer to a four-year college as a junior, students planning to become middle school or high school biology teachers are encouraged to complete both the Secondary Education specialization and at least a specialization in the subjects they plan to teach.
+For secondary education, to facilitate transfer to a four-year college as a junior, students planning to become middle school or high school biology teachers are encouraged to complete programs in both Secondary Education and in the subject(s) they plan to teach.
 Consult your advisor every semester when selecting courses.